caotengde/nocs/README.md

 # NocsFM: One-Shot Flow Matching for NOCS-Based 6D Pose Estimation

 ## Abstract
-Accurate pose estimation and tracking are crucial for physical AI systems such as robots; however, existing methods often fail to quantify the uncertainty of their predictions.
-To address this limitation, we propose **NocsFM**, a novel pose estimation framework.
-Our approach leverages NOCS maps as the pose representation and employs Flow Matching to generate the final NOCS map.
-Subsequently, pose estimation is obtained through point cloud registration using Umelaya.
-By performing multiple inferences, our method is able to capture uncertainty across different dimensions, thereby enabling robust uncertainty quantification for symmetric object pose estimation.
+Accurate pose estimation and tracking are crucial for physical AI systems such as robots.
+However, existing methods typically require a predefined model or category.
+In addition, they often rely on manually annotated segmentation masks of the target in the first frame, which is labor-intensive and leads to degraded performance when facing occlusion or fast motion.To address these issues, we propose NocsFM — a novel pose estimation framework.
+This system adopts a two-stage pipeline that integrates object detection and pose estimation.
+It can simultaneously detect the target object’s position and generate its mask and NOCS map.
+The map is then aligned using Umelaya for point-cloud registration to obtain the pose estimation.
+NocsFM is trained on the Camera dataset and achieves excellent performance.

 ---
 ![workflow](images/workflow.png)